emrahsifoglu/a-simple-one-page-contact-directory/README.md

 ### How It Works ###

 When a user attempts to enter a route, first it will be checked whether authentication is required.

 Without role, user wouldn't be allowed and will be redirected to home route.

 Log in and log out credentials are submitted with AJAX.
-CRUD operations are also performed thought RESTFUL API using AJAX.
+CRUD operations are also performed through RESTFUL API using AJAX.

 There are 3 bundles in ContactDirectory.